progmaticltd/homebox/docs/web-keys-directory.md

 ```
 pgp_public_keys:
   - uid: andre
-    hash: z1cybqqife1c333kqxqifnz64w9tb3xh
     public_key: |-
       -----BEGIN PGP PUBLIC KEY BLOCK-----

       […]
       -----END PGP PUBLIC KEY BLOCK-----
 ```

-At this time, the hash has to be computed locally, using Python zbase32.
-This will be solved in a next version.

 This `pgp_public_keys` list is separate from the `users` list to be able to put it at the end of the configuration file, the PGP public keys being a bit larger than SSH public keys.